rhorber/id3rw/README.md

 ## TODO

 Features I will add:
+* Add more writing variants and expand their docs.
 * Support more versions (at least V2.3.0).
 * Improve parsing of non-text frames.
 * Return detailed info about frames (not only technical name).